ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

 All supported eCloud Flex Linux images (Windows images coming soon) have been updated to support DHCPv6, and new eCloud Flex customers will get this by default.
 You can also use SLAAC (which has been tested), but currently DHCPv6 provides a higher level of High Availability, as RADVD is not currently HA within OpenStack tenant networks.

-## Enable IPv6 on your eCloud Flex project
+## Enabling IPv6 on your eCloud Flex project

 If your eCloud Flex account does not currently have IPv6, you can enable it by following these steps: